Why Is Breast Reduction Aesthetics Performed?

 The fact that the breast tissue is larger than the body structure limits the person in many ways.
 Large and drooping breasts make the person look older and fatter, as well as prevent a fit appearance.
 Usually, large breasts are accompanied by sagging nipples.

 The main purpose of breast reduction aesthetics is to eliminate breast sagging and breast reduction.
 The design to be made to the patient before the operation is very important.
-Here, it is also important that the patient wants a decollete view and what size breast he wants.

 This reconstructive procedure, also called reduction mammoplasty, may be an option for you if the excessive size and weight of your breast tissues are causing: